Jesus-Almansa/UnitTests/readme.md

-Here is the updated `README.md` with the explanation about having multiple `CMakeLists.txt` files added:

----

 # Unit Testing with GoogleTest

 This document provides instructions for setting up and running unit tests in this project using the [GoogleTest](https://github.com/google/googletest) framework.